ghostface/paswitch/README.md

 ## Options

 ```
--d, --default      -- Switches to the target sink by making it the default sink (defaults to this is no -d and -m flags are specified)
+-k, --keepdefault  -- Do not set the default sink to the target sink by making it the default sink
 -m, --mute         -- Switches to the target sink by unmuting it and muting all other memorized sinks
 -n, --norelocate   -- Do not relocate existing application sink inputs to the new sink
 ```